o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-drop-target.md

 ---
+linkTitle: UI Drop Target
-description: ' Use the DropTarget component with the Draggable component to implement drag-and-drop behavior in the Open 3D Engine UI Editor. '
+description: ' Use the Drop Target component with the Draggable component to implement drag-and-drop behavior in the Open 3D Engine UI Editor. '
-title: DropTarget
+title: UI Drop Target component
+weight: 355
 ---

 You can use the **DropTarget** component to implement drag-and-drop behavior with the **Draggable** component.